 Thanks to a Lotterywest grant, ILC Nedlands is being renovated and modernised as part of the refurbishment of The Niche building (see below for more information about this exciting project).

-To enable the renovation to take place, the ILC Nedlands Display Floor will be closed for renovation from 17 September until late November.
+To enable the renovation to take place, the ILC Nedlands Display Floor is currently closed until 2 January 2019.

-During this period we are unable to offer:
+During the closure of the Nedlands Display Floor we are unable to offer:

 - client appointments